-It should be clear by now that economics covers a lot of ground.
-That ground can be divided into two parts: Microeconomics focuses on the actions of individual agents within the economy, like households, workers, and businesses; Macroeconomics looks at the economy as a whole.
+It should be clear by now that economics covers considerable ground.
+We can divide that ground into two parts: Microeconomics focuses on the actions of individual agents within the economy, like households, workers, and businesses.
+Macroeconomics looks at the economy as a whole.
 It focuses on broad issues such as growth of production, the number of unemployed people, the inflationary increase in prices, government deficits, and levels of exports and imports.
 Microeconomics and macroeconomics are not separate subjects, but rather complementary perspectives on the overall subject of the economy.

 To understand why both microeconomic and macroeconomic perspectives are useful, consider the problem of studying a biological ecosystem like a lake.
 One person who sets out to study the lake might focus on specific topics: certain kinds of algae or plant life; the characteristics of particular fish or snails; or the trees surrounding the lake.
-Another person might take an overall view and instead consider the entire ecosystem of the lake from top to bottom; what eats what, how the system stays in a rough balance, and what environmental stresses affect this balance.
+Another person might take an overall view and instead consider the lake's ecosystem from top to bottom; what eats what, how the system stays in a rough balance, and what environmental stresses affect this balance.
 Both approaches are useful, and both examine the same lake, but the viewpoints are different.
 In a similar way, both microeconomics and macroeconomics study the same economy, but each has a different viewpoint.

-Whether you are looking at lakes or economics, the micro and the macro insights should blend with each other.
+Whether you are scrutinizing lakes or economics, the micro and the macro insights should blend with each other.
 In studying a lake, the micro insights about particular plants and animals help to understand the overall food chain, while the macro insights about the overall food chain help to explain the environment in which individual plants and animals live.

-In economics, the micro decisions of individual businesses are influenced by whether the macroeconomy is healthy; for example, firms will be more likely to hire workers if the overall economy is growing.
-In turn, the performance of the macroeconomy ultimately depends on the microeconomic decisions made by individual households and businesses.
+In economics, the micro decisions of individual businesses are influenced by whether the macroeconomy is healthy.
+For example, firms will be more likely to hire workers if the overall economy is growing.
+In turn, macroeconomy's performance ultimately depends on the microeconomic decisions that individual households and businesses make.